James McIntyre (poet)

 James McIntyre (baptised 25 May 1828 – 31 March 1906) was a Scottish poet who emigrated to Upper Canada in 1851.
 He is sometimes called "The Cheese Poet", as cheese was a recurring theme in many of his poems.

 Life and works

 McIntyre was born in Forres, Scotland, in 1828 and immigrated to Upper Canada.
 He worked as a hired hand to begin with, performing pioneer chores that formed the basis of a number of his works.
 Later, he settled in St. Catharines, Upper Canada, where he dealt in furniture.
 There he married and had a daughter and son John William McIntyre.

 He later moved to Ingersoll, then a town of 5,000 on the banks of the Thames in Oxford County; depending on when he moved it was either in Upper Canada or Canada West, the heart of Canadian dairy country at the time.
 He opened a furniture factory on the river as well as a store which sold furniture, along with such items as pianos and coffins.

-He was well loved in the community, from which he often received aid in hard times, due in part to his poesy and oratorical skills—he was called on to speak at every kind of social gathering in Ingersoll.
-The region seems to have inspired him, and it was in celebration of the proud history of Canada, the natural beauty and industry of the region, and especially (as noted above) its cheese, that the majority of his oeuvre was written.
+He was well loved in the community, from which he often received aid in hard times.